-Victoria's economy is rebounding strongly from the COVID-19 pandemic, with unemployment at record lows (3.5% June 2022).
+Victoria's economy is rebounding strongly from the COVID-19 pandemic, with unemployment at near record lows (3.7% May 2023).
 The competitive job market is placing upward pressure on wages but has not yet translated to a substantial rise in the Wage Price Index (WPI).
 So, whilst wages are increasing, they are not increasing in-line with inflation - meaning that available funds for discretionary spending could be lower, as household expenditure will largely be directed to cost of living (e.g., housing, food, energy etc.).

-There are some signs that Victoria's housing market is in the early phase of a downturn, owed to a combination of stretched housing affordability and fiscal conditions.
+Victoria's housing market has experienced a downturn, owed to a combination of stretched housing affordability and fiscal conditions.
 The overall slowdown in the housing market may lead to the following implications:

 - Housing demand is likely to be deflected towards more affordable price points, including higher density stock due to affordability constraints. - Affordability constraints and few stimulus measures and incentives have caused a drop in first home buyer participation. - The number of advertised sales listings is beginning to normalise in metropolitan Melbourne but remains very low in regional Victoria. - Rental supply and vacancy rates remain at record lows, causing upward pressure on rents.
-Rental market conditions are extremely tight. - Investors could become more active in the market over the next 12-24 months alongside a slowdown in owner-occupier demand.
+Rental market conditions are extremely tight. - Investors could become more active in the market.